SignPath/Website-old/src/code-signing/3_windows.md

 * physical storage of certificates and keys
 * implementation of cryptographic algorithms, like encryption, digests and signatures

 HSMs usually bring their own installable CSPs.
-You can think of this CSP as a device driver for the HSM.
+You can think of the CSP as a device driver for the HSM.

 !!! note ![Warning](background.png)
 Here is what happens when you call SignTool.exe with a certificate from a HSM: